nvidia-riva/tutorials/tts-dataset-recording-at-home.md

 # Guidelines to Record a TTS Dataset at Home

-This section describes best practices for getting the best audio quality when recording TTS data at home.
+This section describes how to get the best audio quality when recording TTS data at home.

 ## What data?
 Start by recording the [harvard sentences](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/fgdata/OldFiles/Recorder.app/utterances/Type1/harvsents.txt), which should produce about 20 to 40 minutes of usable data for TTS.